otfried/ipe-tools/svgtoipe/readme.txt

 This is Svgtoipe, a Python script that reads SVG figures and generates an XML file readable by Ipe.

-You'll need Python installed on your system.
+You'll need Python3 installed on your system.
 To process embedded images in SVG figures will also require the Python Image Library (PIL).
-(On Ubuntu/Debian, install python-image).
+(On Ubuntu/Debian, install python3-image).

 For installation, just copy "svgtoipe" to a suitable location on your system.